Introduction

 Factors to Consider

-• Compatibility with Paint: Verify that the primer is suitable for the type of paint you intend to use, whether latex or oil-based.
+- Compatibility with Paint: Make sure the primer works with the paint you plan to use, whether it’s latex or oil-based.

-• Coverage and Sealing Properties: A quality primer should provide excellent coverage and sealing abilities, reducing the number of topcoats required and preventing any potential stains from bleeding through.
+- Coverage and Sealing Properties: A quality primer should cover well and seal properly.
+This reduces the number of topcoats you need and helps prevent stains from showing through.

 Priming for Success